An Introduction to the American Rockies

 The heart of the old west still beats in Wyoming – a place where all your cowboy dreams come true!
 Home to the largest outdoor rodeo in the world, along with Montana, Wyoming is also home to Yellowstone National Park.
 Best known for it's geysers and geo thermal features, it was the first to be established in the USA.
 View the jagged peaks of the Teton Mountains and visit the Buffalo Bill Historical Centre's five museums and galleries in the town of Cody.
 Fossil enthusiasts won't want to miss The Fossil Butte National Monument.

-Don't miss: The National Parks: Yellowstone - America's oldest and most spectacular Park and Grand Teton.
+Don't miss: Yellowstone, America's oldest and most spectacular Park and Grand Teton.

-Featured in our America’s Last Best Places, Listen to the Silence, Western Heritage, Best of the West National Parks, Gems of the American West, Pride of the Rockies and Going to the Sun Itineraries.
+Featured in our America’s Last Best Places, Listen to the Silence, Western Heritage, Best of the West National Parks, Gems of the American West, Pride of the Rockies, Great American West and Going to the Sun Itineraries.

 Idaho - The Gem State